Clinton Woman Injured In One-car Crash in Henry County - NewsBreak

 A Whiteman Air Force Base man was injured in a one-vehicle accident that occurred New Year's Eve in Johnson County.
 The Missouri State Highway Patrol reports that a southbound 2017 Hyundai Elantra, driven by 25-year-old Ahn N. Le of Whiteman Air Force Base, was at Route D and Route Y just after 7 p.m., when Le failed to stop at a stop sign, traveled across the roadway, ran off the right side and struck a ditch.

-Belton woman dies from injuries after being shot, found lying in ditch
+Belton woman dies from injuries after New Year's Day shooting in Miami County

-PAOLA, Kan.
-(KCTV) - Law enforcement identified a woman who died Tuesday due to a weekend shooting.
-The Miami County Sheriff’s Office stated deputies went to the area of 299th Street and Somerset Road in rural Paola Sunday evening after receiving a call about someone lying in a ditch and suffering from an apparent gunshot wound.
+The victim of a shooting on New Year's Day in Miami County died Tuesday from injuries, according to the Miami County Sheriff's Office.

 kjluradio.com